 Speed depends on intensity, but in my case, around 4 mph or about 24 minutes a mile.

-My personal results clearly show that you can increase – and maintain – your walking speed well beyond a brisk walking pace.
-Furthermore, if you can maintain this brisk pace throughout your workout, this is great news for your heart and the rest of your body.
+My results show that you can increase – and maintain – your walking speed well beyond a brisk walking pace.
+Furthermore, if you can maintain this pace throughout your workout, this is excellent news for your heart and the rest of your body.

 Five kilometers equals 3.1 miles and is a great way to use your snowshoes on the sand for increased fitness.
 At a typical walking pace, you can walk a 5k in 45 minutes.
-If you have a slower pace, you might take 60 minutes or more.
+You might take 60 minutes or more if you have a slower pace.

-When choosing a 5K event, make sure it welcomes sandshoers a long enough time limit so you can comfortably finish, like Snowshoe Magazine’s upcoming Sandshoeing 5K Challenge from July 1st – 7th!
+When choosing a 5K event, ensure it welcomes sandshoers with a long enough time limit so you can comfortably finish.

 Read More: Sandshoeing for the WWF Nature 5K

-The lack of extra weight also and less backsplash from the sand are also a plus.
-You will feel as if you are floating across the sand, with great buoyancy, aka float on top of the sand.
+The lack of extra weight and less backsplash from the sand is also a plus.
+You will feel like you are floating across the sand, with great buoyancy, aka float on top of the sand.

-Since the sand and saltwater can cause wear and tear on your snowshoes, even with modification, just make sure to clean your snowshoes after every outing to help preserve them.
+Since the sand and saltwater can cause wear and tear on your snowshoes, even with modification, clean them after every outing to help preserve them.

-Read More: Snowshoeing San Diego, CA: Will Snowshoes Work on Sand?
+Read More: The Sandshoeing Experience: Will Snowshoes Work on Sand?

 Make sure to stretch before, after a brief warm-up, and after to keep your muscles loose.

-Also, make sure to stay hydrated no matter the temperature, and bring along a beverage like water or Gatorade.
+Also, stay hydrated no matter the temperature, and bring a beverage like water or Gatorade.
 You can also bring a small backpack for extras like energy bars and layers since it gets breezy by the shore.

-Finally, carry binoculars and a camera to take in all that nature has to offer.
+Finally, carry binoculars and a camera to take in all nature offers.

 Read More: What to Bring When Snowshoeing: Top Accessories for the Day Hiker